wangg0925/dress-up/README.md

 # Dress-Up
-This repository changed based on the official implementation of OOTDiffusion
+This repository is changed based on the official implementation of OOTDiffusion

 ## Installation
 1. Clone the repository